 - An energy performance contract.

-Studying and examining the project documentation, including the documents for:
+Econoler studied and examined the project documentation, including the documents for:

 - The call for applications

 Making recommendations regarding the contract for the detailed feasibility study and the energy performance contract:

 - Analyzing the gaps and risks in the proposed contracts

 - Giving suggestions for improvements

 Econoler’s contract-negotiation expertise and approach helped the Olympic Park quickly conclude the contracts with the ESCO.
 More importantly, the modifications made to the two contracts allowed the stakeholders to anticipate the risks usually associated with the implementation of an EPC project as well as understand the legal context conducive to the successful implementation of one of the largest ESCO projects in Canada in recent years.